haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 This example shows how you can set and lock configuration values for everything _except_ sensitive settings.
 You must set sensitive settings either as configuration variables or in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.
 For more information, see [敏感的和系统特定的]({{ page.baseurl }}/config-guide/prod/config-reference-sens.html).
 </div> -->

-For example, you may want to set the following settings:
+例如， you may want to set the following settings:

 * Disable {% glossarytooltip 05099dbb-d491-4e33-a065-16035cb2d4d9 %}locale{% endglossarytooltip %} and static file optimization settings in your Integration environment
 * Enable static file optimization in Staging and Production environments